Track MCP LogoTrack MCP

 Can I use this with multiple AWS organizations?

-Currently, each installation supports one AWS SSO start URL.
-For multiple organizations, you'd need separate configurations or manually switch the AWS_SSO_START_URL environment variable.
+Currently, each installation supports one AWS SSO start URL at a time.
+For multiple organizations, you can:

 How long do the SSO credentials last?